Indian Human Spaceflight Programme: Soyuz and early achievement

-Gaganyaan programme
+Approval of the programme

 All preliminary tests being successful, the decisive push for the creation of the Human Spaceflight Programme (HSP) took place in 2017, and it was accepted and formally announced by Prime Minister Narendra Modi on 15 August 2018.
 The funding is approximately Rs 10,000 crore.
 The testing phase was expected to begin in December 2020, and the first crewed mission was to be undertaken in December 2021.
 However, on 11 June 2020, it was announced that the overall schedule for the Gaganyaan launches had been postponed due to the impact of the COVID-19 pandemic in India, in turn revising the timetable for the HSP.
 As of December 2022, the first uncrewed test flight is scheduled to launch no earlier than mid-2024, with the uncrewed second and crewed third flights to follow afterward.

 As per ISRO, the initial review process is complete for food, potable water, emergency first aid kits, and health monitoring systems for the Gaganyaan programme through 16 March 2021.
 ISRO and the CNES joint working group on the HSP are collaborating on space medicine for the programme.
 India has also maintained long-standing space relationship with Russia, like examples of international friendship and cooperations with ROSCOSMOS.
 Four new Indian astronauts for the first human mission trained at Russia's Yuri Gagarin cosmonaut training center, experts were dispatched to the center for an exchange program, and the two countries have an agreement for developing the mission's technology.

 Progress in personal affairs

 On 4 August 2024, ISRO, NASA and SpaceX announced that an Indian astronaut, Shubhanshu Shukla, would serve as a pilot on board Axiom Mission 4, a private Crew Dragon mission to the International Space Station (ISS).
 He became the second-ever Indian to travel to space, first Indian space tourist, with the express goal of gaining experience for future ISRO missions.
 The mission was launched on 25 June 2025.
+At the 9th meeting of the India-USA Civil Space Joint Working Group, proposal for future Gaganyaan Docking to the International Space Station and joint development of EVA and EMU suits as well as ccollaborations in Space medicine and LEO and lunar mission management control are expected to be discussed.